orbeon/orbeon-forms-doc/xforms/xpath/extension-json.md

 [SINCE Orbeon Forms 2016.3]

+The `xxf:json-to-xml()` function takes a JSON string and returns an XML document using the [XForms 2.0 conversion scheme](../submission-json.md).

 ```xpath
 xxf:json-to-xml() as document-node()?
 xxf:json-to-xml($json as xs:string?) as document-node()?
 ```

-- The `xxf:json-to-xml()` function takes a JSON string and returns an XML document using the [XForms 2.0 conversion scheme](../submission-json.md).
+- If the parameter is omitted, the context item is converted to a string using the `string()` function.
 - The function returns an empty sequence in the following cases:
-  - The parameter is the empty sequence.
+    - The parameter is an empty sequence.
-  - [SINCE Orbeon Forms 2024.1, 2023.1.5, 2022.1.8, 2021.1.11] The parameter can't be parsed as JSON (instead of raising an error, as done by earlier versions).
+    - [SINCE Orbeon Forms 2024.1, 2023.1.5, 2022.1.8, 2021.1.11] The parameter, or the context item if the parameter is omitted, cannot be parsed as JSON.
+In earlier versions, this case would raise an error instead of returning an empty sequence.
-- If the parameter is omitted, the context item converted to a string via the `string()` function is used.

 ## xxf:xml-to-json()